yzhai220/geopip/README.md

 5. model: substitution model configuration files for Java code.
 The GTR and HKY85 model are provided.

-6. data: Molluscan data used in the paper, downloaded from http://www.rna.icmb.utexas.edu/SIM/4D/Mollusk/alignment.gb, and then changed to the fasta format.
+6. data: Molluscan data used in the paper.
+This data set was downloaded from http://www.rna.icmb.utexas.edu/SIM/4D/Mollusk/alignment.gb, and then changed to the fasta format after removing non nucleotide columns.